Project Hours Tracking

 | Team Lead | All members on their team |

-| Admin / Owner | All teams and all members |
+| Admin / Owner | All teams and all members, plus CSV export and project management |

 Enabling Project Hours for a Team